 In the event that there are lawsuits that result from Shingrix, they would be filed in court as opposed to claims made through the Vaccine Injury Compensation Program.
 The VICP is reserved for vaccines that are given to children.
 Shingles vaccines are only administered to those over the age of 50 so any lawsuits must be brought as a usual drug injury lawsuit would.

 If you have suffered damages from Shingrix, you will need a lawyer to represent you as you pursue compensation.
 Especially with a new vaccine where the side effects are still being learned, it is essential to have an attorney with the expertise to understand how vaccines work scientifically and how to file a vaccine injury lawsuit.
-The Law Offices of Sadaka Associates have represented hundreds of vaccine injury victims in their attempts to obtain the compensation that they deserve for their injuries.
+The Sadaka Law has represented hundreds of vaccine injury victims in their attempts to obtain the compensation that they deserve for their injuries.
 If you or a loved one has suffered an injury from a vaccine contact them for a free evaluation of your case.